kvarak/dnd/docs/_Classes/ranger.md

 * *(a)* a dungeoneer’s pack or *(b)* an explorer’s pack
 * A longbow and a quiver of 20 arrows

 ### Natural Explorer
 You are particularly familiar with the natural world, adept at traveling and surviving out in the wilds.
 At 1st level, choose three of the following traits.
 You may choose two additional traits at 6th and 10th level.

 <div class="columnstwo">

 - #### Expert Tracker
-    While tracking other creatures, you also learn their exact number, their sizes, and roughly how long ago it was that they passed through the area.
+    While tracking other creatures, you also learn their exact number, their sizes and roughly how long ago it was that they passed through the area.

 - #### Forest Friend
     You gain the trust of a tiny animal friend.
 You both share a basic understanding, though the animal is still subject to its natural instincts.
 Your animal must be a tiny CR 0 beast, and (when relevant) it shares your pool of actions.